SoftUni-Internal/interactive-content/EN/01-Components-Basic-Idea/03-Props.md

 As we said earlier we need to implement the `render()` method as it is required.

-Inside this method we can use the keyword **this** just like in regular JavaScript to point to the current object.
+Inside this method, we can use the keyword **this** just like in regular JavaScript to point to the current object.

 Example: `<div>{this.props.title}</div>`